Last updated:

 Funded by UK Government logo

 From 1 April 2026, the UK Government will introduce a new Crisis and Resilience Fund (CRF), which will replace the current Household Support Fund.
-The CRF will run for three years and is there to help residents who face sudden financial shocks or unexpected changes in their circumstances.
+The CRF will run for 3 years and is there to help residents who face sudden financial shocks or unexpected changes in their circumstances.

 Alongside providing immediate help in difficult moments, the fund is also designed to strengthen financial security for people on low incomes.
 This means supporting residents to cope better with unexpected costs so fewer reach a crisis point.
 As part of the programme, councils are encouraged to invest in services that help build financial resilience.
 This refers to a person’s ability to manage and recover from setbacks such as a sudden drop in income or an unexpected bill.
 Strengthening financial resilience helps people handle future challenges more confidently and reduces the need for crisis support in the long term.